 Student and teacher schedules reflect in length, organization, and content our dedication to the school's mission.
-The calendar and daily schedule reflect our dedication to increased instructional time with an extended school day and year.
-We operate on a trimester schedule and provide up to 190 total days of instruction.
+At the Middle school, we operate on a trimester schedule and at the High school on a semester schedule which provides up to 185 total days of instruction.

-Veritas Preparatory Charter School will close school in cases of extreme weather conditions.
+Veritas Preparatory Charter School will close the school building in cases of extreme weather conditions.
 In such situations, we will follow the Springfield Public Schools closings.
 Please listen to local television stations for cancellation announcements.
-If Springfield announces a delayed opening, early dismissal, or a closing, Veritas Prep will also be delayed, released early, or closed for the day.
+If Springfield Public Schools announces a delayed opening, early dismissal, or a closing, Veritas Prep will also be delayed, released early, or closed for the day.